 An easy trail and boardwalk meander to the lake through the willows and marsh of the Mono Lake Tufa State Natural Reserve (between the park and the lake), filled with waving grasses, colorful wildflowers, and delicate tufa towers.

 At the lake, shorebirds feeding on the abundant aquatic life provide excellent opportunities for birding and general sightseeing.
 Nestled along a small stream and shaded by cottonwood trees, County Park is an idyllic picnic spot.
-It has toilets, drinking water, picnic tables, and a playground for the enjoyment of all.
-It is located just off Highway 395, five miles north of Lee Vining.
-Throughout summer months, birding tours are offered twice a week; check the list of Interpretive Programs to see if they are available during your visit.
+It has restrooms, drinking water, picnic tables, and a playground for the enjoyment of all.
+It is located just off Highway 395 on Cemetery Road, five miles north of Lee Vining.
+Throughout summer months, birding tours are offered twice a week; check the list of interpretive programs to see if they are available during your visit.
 Dogs are allowed in the park but not on the boardwalk.

 Bodie State Historic Park

-Bodie State Historic Park is one of the best preserved ghost towns in the United States—the many buildings are kept in a state of “arrested decay.”
+Bodie State Historic Park is one of the best preserved ghost towns in the United States, with the many buildings kept in a state of “arrested decay.”